SavaniSawaikar/notes/Systems Engineering/week2.md

 - Good utility (to what extent does the tool provide the right kind of functionality, does the tool provide an appropriate set of functions to the user)
 - Easy to remember how to use
 - Safe to use (protecting the user from dangerous conditions - prevent the user from making serious errors by removing too many button options, give the user a way to be able to recover should they make erors)
-- memorabilit (how easy it is to remember how to use to the product once you've learnt it)
+- memorability (how easy it is to remember how to use to the product once you've learnt it)

 Follow some usability criterias like:
 - time taken to complete a task (efficiency)